NikoBiele/RayTraceHeatTransfer.jl/RayTraceHeatTransfer.jl/README.md

 - Define a custom geometry
 - Ray trace the geometry rapidly
 - 'Save' ray tracing result as Exchange Factor matrices (also as CSV-files)
-- Calculate heat transfer in geometry
+- Quickly calculate heat transfer in the geometry using the Exchange Factors
+- Avoid ray tracing the same geometry multiple times